Written by WiFiRanger Ambassador, Joel Weiss “docj”

 To combat this situation, I’m now using my WiFiRanger in Load Balance mode to “join” my two connections.
 The Ranger does not do true connection bonding (which is more complex and usually more expensive) but it does select which connection it wants to use for every webpage element or streaming segment.
 When one connection becomes slow the Ranger can choose the other.
 The result is that I’m now pretty much immune to the variabilities of my two connections.
 It’s not all that likely that both of my connections will slow at the same moment.

 I’ve attached a screenshot which shows the real time data usage through my Ranger for a period of a couple of minutes.
-Usage through my Jetpack is shown in orange with the blue representing the OTR Mobile AT&T hotspot.
+Usage through my Jetpack is shown in orange with the green representing the OTR Mobile AT&T hotspot.
 You can see how the load shifts from one connection to the other.
-You can even see a brief moment when the blue line seems to take over entirely from the orange one.
+You can even see moments when the green line seems to take over entirely from the orange one.

 What we’re doing here won’t help you if neither of your connections is fast enough to stream video, but it is quite helpful if you are concerned about moments during which one of your connections may drop below the threshold for high resolution streaming.
 When that happens, the router simply shifts the data stream to the other connection.